 I am a Ph.D. student in the Electrical Engineering Department at Stanford University, where I work with Prof. Christos Kozyrakis.
 I am mainly interested in computer architecture and computer systems.
 Specifically, I work on QoS-aware scheduling and resource management techniques for large-scale datacenters.
 I believe that efficient, QoS-aware computer systems that operate in a predictable fashion should have a strong theoretical background.
 In the past I have also worked on modeling of datacenter workloads.
-I am a member of the MAST group, and I am also part of the SEDCL and EPIC projects that involve several Stanford professors and students.
+I am a member of the MAST group, and I am also part of the SEDCL project.

 I have previously earned an M.S. in Electrical Engineering from Stanford University (December 2011).
 In 2009 I graduated from the National Technical University of Athens with a diploma in Electrical and Computer Engineering.